Ladro di fiori

-"Ladro di fiori" is a song by Italian singer-songwriter Blanco.
-It was released as a single on 20 October 2020 by Island Records and included in Blanco's debut album Blu celeste.
-It was written by Blanco and Michelangelo, and produced by Michelangelo.
+"Ladro di fiori" is a song written and recorded by Italian singer Blanco.
+It was released on 20 October 2020 through Island Records as the second single from his debut studio album Blu celeste.

-The song peaked at number 16 on the FIMI single chart and was certified double platinum in Italy.
+It was written by Blanco and Michelangelo, and produced by the latter.
+The song peaked at number 16 on the FIMI singles chart and was certified double platinum in Italy.

 Music video

 The music video for "Ladro di fiori", directed by Simone Peluso, was released on 20 October 2020 via Blanco's YouTube channel.
 As of 15 February 2022, the video has over 12 million views on YouTube.